 WESLEYAN INTRAMURALS Soccer - Rules & Info

-Sign-up your team via the online form at left, and then make sure to attend the MANDATORY pre-season captain's meetings in the Freeman Classroom.
+Sign-up your team via the online form, and then make sure to attend the MANDATORY pre-season captain's meetings in the Freeman Classroom.
 If you don't attend, you will be placed on the wait list.

 **NOTE: Players cannot sign up individually.
 Sign-ups are for teams only.**